Crane-Qin/my-SDC-learning/p4-CarND-Vehicle-Detection/readme.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on 4 scales using LUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---